-This life cycle implies that at different points across it creative works would be vulnerable to different types of competitive threats.
-To identify these threats, let's identify a few relevant time points.
-Let T_1 be the moment of when an idea is initially conceived, expressed and fixed to constitute a copyrightable "work"; T_2 when the workturned-product is released; T_3 when the product matures and reaches the peak of its commercial success; T_4 when it becomes obsolete but copyrighted; and T_5 when copyright expires the work falls into the public domain.
-While literal copying might expose the work to substitutive effects at every period, 24 non-literal copying might have different effects at different stages, at some points it may threaten the work by plain substitution, whereas in others it may threaten the work by "creative destruction".
+This description of a life cycle suggests that at different points across it creative works would be vulnerable to different types of competitive threats.
+As the work transforms into a product and as its value changes so do the competitive dynamics evolve.
+To identify these different threats, let's identify a few relevant time points.
+Let T_I be the moment when an idea is initially conceived, expressed and fixed to constitute a copyrightable "work"; T_2 when the work-turned-product is released; T_3 when the product matures and reaches the peak of its commercial success; T_4 when it becomes obsolete but still under copyright; and T_5 when the copyright expires the work falls into the public domain.
+While literal copying might expose the work to substitutive effects at every period, one-literal copying might have different effects at different stages, at some points it may threaten the work by plain substitution, whereas in others it may threaten the work by "creative destruction".